York University station: Former regional transit

-In 2018, all YRT bus services were moved to Pioneer Village station; in 2019, GO Transit relocated its services to Highway 407 station, leaving Brampton Transit's route 501 Züm Queen as the last non-TTC service serving the campus.
-The main branch of the route was cut back to Vaughan Metropolitan Centre station in September 2018, leaving only the express A/C branches to serve the campus.
-These express branches were later discontinued indefinitely in March and April 2020, coinciding with service reductions in response to the global COVID-19 pandemic, resulting in no regional buses operating to and from the campus for the next two and a half years, until the 501C branch was restored with limited weekday service on September 6, 2022.

-There is an inactive proposal to eliminate the double (YRT plus TTC) fare for passengers arriving at the York University campus from Vaughan Metropolitan Centre, Highway 407, or Pioneer Village stations in (or bordering) York Region who transferred from connecting YRT buses.
-A memorandum of understanding between the TTC and YRT stated: "Upon commencement of revenue services operations of the [TYSSE], York Region agrees not to operate or permit the operation of public transit services directly onto the York University campus."
-This assumed the elimination of the double fare for those riding a YRT bus to the stations in York Region and continuing by subway to the campus.
-The plan was to use a third party technology system to reimburse one of the two fares, though such a solution has not yet been implemented.
-Despite the continuing lack of fare integration, YRT stopped serving the campus after September 1, 2018, forcing passengers to walk from the Pioneer Village Terminal or pay a TTC fare to take the subway one stop to reach it.
+YRT became the first agency to pull out on September 2, 2018, when all YRT routes were moved to Pioneer Village station.
 On January 7, 2019, GO Transit also ended service to the campus and station, with buses connecting to the more distant Highway 407 station.

+Brampton Transit's route 501 Züm Queen remained the sole non-TTC service serving the campus.
+The main branch of the route was cut back to Vaughan Metropolitan Centre station in September 2018, leaving only the express A and C branches to serve the campus.
+These express branches were later suspended in March and April 2020, coinciding with service reductions in response to the global COVID-19 pandemic, resulting in no regional buses operating to and from the campus for the next two and a half years, until the 501C branch was restored with limited weekday service on September 6, 2022.
+On June 24, 2024, the 501C was cancelled permanently, with high operating costs due to Highway 407 tolls being cited as the rationale for the cancellation, again leaving the station and campus without connecting regional transit.

 Between January 2018 and March 2020, there was a $1.50 fare discount for GO Transit riders paying with Presto, transferring to or from the subway (a TTC system-wide policy with GO).

+Prior to the implementation of the One Fare fare-integration policy introduced on February 26, 2024, when passengers paying with Presto, credit, or debit cards could transfer free between regional buses and the TTC, there was an inactive proposal to eliminate the double fare (YRT plus TTC) for passengers arriving at the York University campus from Vaughan Metropolitan Centre, Highway 407, or Pioneer Village stations in or bordering York Region who transferred from connecting YRT buses.
+A memorandum of understanding between the TTC and YRT stated "Upon commencement of revenue services operations of the [TYSSE], York Region agrees not to operate or permit the operation of public transit services directly onto the York University campus."
+This assumed the elimination of the double fare for those riding a YRT bus to the stations in York Region and continuing by subway to the campus.
+The plan was to use a third-party technology system to reimburse one of the two fares, though the policy was never implemented.
+Despite the continued lack of fare integration, YRT stopped serving the campus in September 2018, forcing passengers to walk from the Pioneer Village Terminal or pay a TTC fare to take the subway one stop to reach it.